 That would be bad enough, but there are bad banking habits that can be even more costly.
 Using expensive alternatives to banks such as local check-cashing services, leaving yourself open to fraud through careless security procedures, or failing to make sure your deposits are fully insured could run those costs from the hundreds to the thousands.

-Given the costs of sloppy banking habits, it is clear that developing better habits could pay off quite well.
+Given the cost of sloppy banking habits, it is clear that developing better habits could pay off quite easily.